joshlebed/claude-project-template/templates/README.md

 After exploring the codebase, ask your AI agent:

 ```
-Based on our conversation, create project documentation using the template at @.project-docs-template/
+Based on our conversation, create project documentation using the templates at @.agent-project-docs/_templates/

-Name the project and create an appropriate directory (e.g., @.my-project/).
+Name the project and create an appropriate directory (e.g., @.agent-project-docs/my-feature/).
 Follow the best practices in the template README.
 Show me INDEX.md and PROGRESS.md when done.
 ```